phamanhdung1813/system-devops-shortlab/README.md

-# Click into each project folder to view detail instruction and implementation !!!
+# Click into each project folder to view detail instruction and implementation!!!